-GH made missing walls: bureaucracy at work in 2007 and exhibited the artwork in 2010 in Minimalism And Applied II: Dialogues of contemporary art with aspects of 20th century design and architecture at the Daimler Contemporary (cur.
-Renate Wiehager), Berlin. missing walls: bureaucracy at work is a standalone artwork.
+GH made missing walls: bureaucracy at work in 2007 and included the artwork in Overheard Conversation: Sculptural Situations by Gail Hastings at the Art Gallery of New South Wales, Sydney, in 2007. missing walls: bureaucracy at work is a standalone artwork.
 The artwork's medium includes Oil paint on plywood; lead pencil and watercolour on silk; framed watercolour & lead pencil on paper., measuring, overall, 2.1h x 4.3w x 4.5d m. missing walls: bureaucracy at work is in a public collection: Daimler Art Collection, Berlin, 2011.

 Encyclopaedia of Art on Walls Never Made

 ‘No’, replied the bureaucrat when asked whether these are the four walls — blue, yellow, red and black — that form the central chamber of the library that crowns the brow of this nation’s thoughts and qualms, at the crest of this nation’s conscience, atop Capitol Hill.
 ‘No’, reiterated the bureaucrat, ‘these four walls are a fiction, a fraud.
 The library was planned, but never built: a conversation intended, but never had.’

 - where a conversation was planned but never took place

 - The ‘Encyclopaedia of Art on Walls Never Made’

 - Where the transcripts of Marion Mahony and Walter Burley Griffin’s conversations on their 1911 plan for Canberra are stored.